ApexCharger MACH 1 EV Charger Review

 - 48A hardwired: ~11.5 kW (up to 44 miles of range per hour)

 Charging was stable, with no overheating, throttling, or tripping the GFCI dedicated EV charger circuit breaker even after several consecutive full sessions.
-The onboard display clearly showed session data, and the app mirrored this in real-time—great for tracking energy costs and usage history.
+The onboard display clearly showed session data, and the app mirrored this in real time, great for tracking energy costs and usage history.

 ApexCharger MACH 1 EV Charger Portability